 - Molecular Dynamics Typhoon 9410 Trio confocal Scanner/Phosphorimager

 NIH grant administrative supplement to R01 EY012651-S1 funded the purchase of this instrumentation.

 The Typhoon 9410 Trio+ scanner/ phosphorimager is a three-laser base instrument.
 The current configuration researchers to obtain images of radioactivity labeled samples, two-color fluorescence-labeled tissues, 1D and 2D gels, plates, and arrays.
 The Typhoon is equipped with ImageQuant Image Analysis Software and is optimized with Ettan DIGE and DeCyder Differential Analysis Software for full automatization of proteomics analysis using 2D gels.
 It can detect multiple types of labeling: fluorescence, chemiluminescence, and radioactivity.

 This instrument has more than 30 different applications including Western, Northern, and Southern blots, primer extension and RNAse protection experiments, two-color and one-color microarrays, and 1D and 2D multiple-labeled gels.
-The Typhoon 9410 is preset for the analysis of multiple –labeled protein 2D gels for differential high-throughput screens.
+The Typhoon 9410 is preset for the analysis of multiplex–labeled protein 2D gels for differential high-throughput screens.